izaktumz-zz/OreoJam-Project/README.md

 --dataRepo.GetItems<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id >1 && x.status !='D' )").It retrieves many items/Rows(i.e. many rows from the Table based on the criteria you have given it).Returns a List

----dataRepo.GetItemsIqueryable<"Item/Table you want to retrieve">("The lambda expression/Criteria for retrieval i.e (x=>x.id >1 && x.status !='D' )").It retrieves many items/Rows(i.e. many rows from the Table based on the criteria you have given it).Returns an IQueryable

 # Commit Changes to The Db.